Introduction

 Tip 2: Gain Staging

 Proper gain staging is crucial to maintaining the integrity of your audio throughout the mixing process.
-Gain staging involves setting the optimal input levels for each track to ensure a clean signal flow and prevent clipping or distortion.
+Gain staging involves setting the optimal input levels for each track to ensure a clean signal flow and prevent clipping or distortion, which is essential for the quality of the entire mix.

 Start by setting your track levels so they peak around -6dB to -3dB on your meters.
 This leaves ample headroom for processing and ensures that you’re working within a safe dynamic range.
 Avoid pushing your levels too high, as this can lead to digital distortion, which is difficult to fix later on.